djole990/post-management-app/README.md

 # Working with components
 1. Components are added to other components html template by special tags with their specified selector property (in my app-component template I have two child components <app-post></app-post> and <app-comment></app-comment>)
-2. We can write specific CSS for specific component inside component-name.css file
+2. We can write CSS for specific component inside component-name.css file

 # Working with services
 1. For this project I have used services for communication with jasonplaceholder API using HttpClient methods to send requests (get, post, put, delete)
-2. In components I was accessing necesary services by injecting them into components constructor method
+2. To use services in components inject them in components constructor constructor( private sampleService: SampleService
+   ) {}